spoonieau/Tetrodotoxin/Documents/DumpingFirmwareWB.md

 # Dumping Firmware - Wifi Board
-- Create a new folder in your home directory, cd in to the new directory and clone the lateset version of rkbin
+- Create a new folder in your home directory, cd in to the new directory and clone the latest version of rkbin.
 ```
 $ mkdir eufy
 $ cd eufy
 $ git clone https://github.com/rockchip-linux/rkbin.git
 ```
-- Open up you l70 to expose the wifi-board.
+- Open up you L70 to expose the wifi-board.
 - Remove the small plastic cover under the lid to expose the debug micro USB port.
 ![GitHub Image](https://github.com/spoonieau/Tetrodotoxin/blob/main/Images/usbdebug.jpg)
-- Get a good quallity USB-A to micro USB cable
+- Get a good quallity USB-A to micro-USB cable
-- The RockChip RK3308 and have two recovery boot modes MaskRom and Gadget mode.
-Bord needs to be in Gaget mode to get acces to the storage.
+- The RockChip RK3308 has two recovery boot modes MaskRom mode and Gadget mode.
+Board needs to be in Gaget mode to get acces to the storage.
 - While the unit is powered off and holding down holding down 'SW1RESET' button, plug in the usb cable in to the pc and the usb micro debug port.
-The low LED will lite up take finger off the 'SW1RESET'   button.
+The board LED will lite up, take your finger off the 'SW1RESET' button.
 ![GitHub Image](https://github.com/spoonieau/Tetrodotoxin/blob/main/Images/WifiBoardBoot.jpg)

-- If successful lsusb will dispaly something like
+- If successful lsusb will dispaly something like.
 ```
 $ lsusb
 Bus 001 Device 007: ID 2207:330d Fuzhou Rockchip Electronics Company USB download gadget
 ```
-Now run the 'upgrade_tool' from the git cloned previously.
+Now run the 'upgrade_tool' from the rkbin folder, cloned previously.
 ```
 $ cd rkbin
 $ cd tools